Counseling Degrees & Licenses in Minnesota

 The college student affairs program is designed to prepare students for leadership roles in higher education for various positions, such as academic advising, career services, diversity and inclusion, residence life, and student activities.
 The curriculum includes courses such as introduction to college student affairs in higher education; administration and finance in student affairs; crisis intervention strategies; research and writing in counseling and student personnel; and counseling in a multicultural society.
 The program also includes intensive internship and practicum experiences.

-The mental health counseling program meets all requirements for state licensure.
-Through supervised experiences and coursework, the program prepares students to serve in a variety of clinical settings such as mental health centers, business and industry settings, family counseling and community agencies, and career counseling settings.
+The mental health counseling program meets all state licensure requirements.
+Through supervised experiences and coursework, the program prepares students to serve in a variety of clinical settings, such as mental health centers, business and industry settings, family counseling and community agencies, and career counseling settings.
 The curriculum includes courses such as appraisal techniques in mental health counseling and family counseling; professional issues in mental health counseling and family counseling; counseling the chemically dependent family; and introduction to mental health counseling.

 The professional school counseling program prepares graduate students to serve in K-12 schools.
 Courses include human development through the family life cycle; mental health in the schools; introduction to professional school counseling; advocacy, leadership, & supervision in school counseling; and comprehensive school counseling.